About Renew Neurotherapy

 Ashley currently works with serving members of the Canadian Armed Forces as well as veterans who are living with various physical and mental health conditions.

-Brianna McMillan is a registered Occupational Therapist with the College of Occupational Therapists of Ontario.
-She received her master’s degree in Occupational Therapy from Queen’s University and her bachelor’s degree in Psychology (with honours) at Bishops University.
+Stephanie McHugh is a registered Occupational Therapist with the College of Occupational Therapists of Ontario and a member of the Ontario Society of Occupational Therapists, and the Canadian Association of Occupational Therapists.
+She received her Master of Science in Occupational Therapy from Western University and her Bachelor of Arts Honours in Psychology and Neuroscience from Carleton University.

-Brianna has completed additional training including Applied Suicide Intervention Skills Training, Choices & Changes Workshop (motivational interviewing strategies), and Action Over Inertia Workshop (enabling positive change through healthy activity engagement).
+Stephanie has completed additional training including Applied Suicide Intervention Skills Training, Non-Violent Crisis Intervention Training, Psychological First Aid, Concussion Awareness Training, Mindfulness and Exposure Therapy.
+She is certified in delivering the Montreal Cognitive Assessment and in treating clients through Action Over Inertia (enabling positive change through healthy activity engagement).